vortexgin/assetsclone/README.md

 # Assets Clone

-This project is a tool for clone assets into cdn on Symfony project.
+This project is a tool for clone assets into S3 on Symfony project.

 ## Install
 ```